The briefing before a mission, of whatever form.

 - The SEALs in Act of Valor conduct a number of briefings, mostly of the formal variety, before their missions.

-- Back to the Future The Doc Brown of 1955 builds an elaborate model of Hill Valley to explain to Marty how he's going to get him back to 1985.
+- In the first film, the Doc Brown of 1955 builds an elaborate model of Hill Valley to explain to Marty how he's going to get him back to 1985.

 - Possibly one of the earliest examples; the model house rehearsal from The Dirty Dozen.
 Of course, because we hear it step by step, it doesn't go exactly as planned.